Current Progress in Approaches for The Safety Assessment of Extractables and Leachables

 Presented by Kim Li, PhD, DABT, MPH, Amgen Inc.

 Dr. Li is a board certified toxicologist with broad experience in R&D and Operations.
 She joined Amgen in 2004 and is currently the lead toxicologist on the extractables and leachables programs on container closure systems, drug delivery devices and single-use bioprocess systems.
-Kim is the vice-chair of the Extractables and Leachables Safety Information Exchange (ELSIE) consortium.
+Kim is the chair of the Extractables and Leachables Safety Information Exchange (ELSIE) consortium.
 As a member of the Association for the Advancement of Medical Instrumentation (AAMI) Biological Evaluation Committee, Kim serves as the US expert to ISO/TC 194.

 Sponsored by West Pharmaceutical Services